JenaLRW/TheBrickVault/README.md

 - Follow SOLID principles more closely
 - Categorize sets to match user's parts by theme

+## API Integration Challenges

+During the development of this project, I initially aimed to integrate external API calls to retrieve data for certain functionality.
+However, I encountered performance limitations due to the sheer size of the API being used.
+The scale of the data proved to be too large for real-time API calls, which impacted the efficiency of my project.

+To address this issue, I am in the process of importing the necessary data directly into the project and storing it in the database.
+This will allow me to eliminate the dependency on the external API for large data retrieval and improve overall performance while maintaining the required functionality.

+### Acknowledgements

 Many many many thanks to Code:You and their staff and mentors for their guidance: Jenny Terry, August Mapp, Brian Luerman, Chris Metcalfe, Charles Kayser, and Michael Paddock.
 A few international friends as well.